LudwigThePig/twiddler/README.md

 [Click here to see a demo](https://befitting-search.glitch.me/)

 ## Design Notes
-- The index.js file is contains a setInterval function at the bottom of the function that controls the all of calls the calls particular functions based on the application's state.
+- The index.js file contains a setInterval function at the bottom of file that calls particular functions based on the application's state.
 - The application's state is set by two global variables, 'update' and 'activeUser'.
-Update determines if new tweets will be rendered to the DOM.
-ActiveUser determines if only a specific user's stream is going to be rendered.
+    - Update determines if new tweets will be rendered to the DOM.
+    - ActiveUser determines if only a specific user's stream is going to be rendered.

 Requirements